 Thanks to the Genesee County Arts Education & Cultural Enrichment Millage, effective August 8, 2018, Genesee County residents receive 50% off Longway Planetarium tickets.
 Genesee County residents also receive free general admission to Sloan Museum at Courtland Center Mall.
 General admission exhibits include the historic vehicles exhibit and the family play area.
 Traveling exhibit admission is $3 per person for Genesee County residents.
 Please present your driver’s license or ID with your address on it to receive your discount.

 Sloan Museum and Longway Planetarium are funded in part by the Genesee County Arts Education and Cultural Enrichment Millage funds.
 Your tax dollars are at work.

-Sloan Museum in the Flint Cultural Center is closed for renovation.
-We encourage you to visit our off-site location at Courtland Center Mall, reopening with a new traveling exhibit January 19.
-Sloan Museum's new exhibition space inside Courtland Center Mall is the temporary home of over 30 historic vehicles from Sloan Museum's automotive collection, as well as hands-on traveling exhibits and a new Wisner's Whizbang Emporium play area.
+Sloan Museum in the Flint Cultural Center is closed for renovation and will re-open in Spring 2022 as the new Sloan Museum of Discovery.
+We encourage you to visit our temporary exhibition space inside Courtland Center Mall.
+Visitors can enjoy over 30 historic automobiles from Sloan Museum's vehicle collection, as well as hands-on traveling exhibits and a family play area.

-To better serve our patrons, we have created a nursing room for mothers and babies.
-This room is located near the family play area, Wisner's Whizbang Emporium.
+To better serve our patrons, we have created a room for mothers and babies, located near the play area.

-Sloan*Longway is the organization that manages Sloan Museum and Longway Planetarium.
-Together, the destinations serve more than 60,000 schoolchildren annually, providing standards-based classes in science and history.
+We inspire our community by providing educational experiences in science and regional history through artifacts, outreach, exhibits, and programs.
 Sloan Museum and Longway Planetarium are funded in part by the Genesee County Arts Education and Cultural Enrichment Millage funds.
 Your tax dollars are at work.